Consent Management Platform – buy or build yourself?

 Various data points should be recorded here e.g. time stamp, user agent or the version of the consent text.
 Placed URL calls should also be logged in order to prove that no cookies were run before consent was obtained.

 ⇨ Sensitive data requires special protection.
-The Usercentrics CMP saves and manages user consent in an audit-proof manner and at the highest data protection standards thanks to its use of a SOC-1/2 and ISO certified infrastructure.
+The Usercentrics CMP saves and manages user consent in an audit-proof manner and at the highest data protection standards.
 Additionally, we also guarantee the strict separation of consent data from other business data through our CMP.

 CONCLUSION – Weighing up the risk between buying vs. building yourself